feature-hub/feature-hub/docs/getting-started/demos.md

 ## TodoMVC Live Demo

-[One of the demos][todomvc-demo-src] is a partial implementation of the [TodoMVC project][todomvc.com].
+The [TodoMVC demo][todomvc-demo-src] is a partial implementation of the [TodoMVC project][todomvc.com].
 Although micro frontends wouldn't and shouldn't really be used for such a small web application, this still demonstrates how a web appplication can be composed of multiple Feature Apps that share state through Feature Services.

-In this case the app is sliced into three Feature Apps and a single Feature
+In this case the app is sliced into three Feature Apps that are deployed independently, and a single Feature Service:
-Service:

-- [The "header" Feature App][todomvc-demo-src-header] provides the functionality for creating a new todo.
+- [The "header" Feature App][todomvc-demo-src-header] is a DOM Feature App with an external CSS file.
+It provides the functionality for creating a new todo.
-- [The "main" Feature App][todomvc-demo-src-main] displays the todos, and provides the funtionality for deleting todos and marking them as complete.
+- [The "main" Feature App][todomvc-demo-src-main] is a React Feature App with CSS Modules.
+It displays the todos, and provides the funtionality for deleting todos and marking them as complete.
-- [The "footer" Feature App][todomvc-demo-src-footer] displays how many uncompleted todos are left, and provides the funtionality for removing all completed todos from the list.
+- [The "footer" Feature App][todomvc-demo-src-footer] is a React Feature App with Styled Components.
+It displays how many uncompleted todos are left, and provides the funtionality for removing all completed todos from the list.
 - [The "todo manager" Feature Service][todomvc-demo-src-todo-manager] stores the todos, and provides methods to the three consuming Feature Apps for reading and modifying the todos.